amanlai/stack-overflow-answers/handling-errors/resampling-error/readme.md

 ## Resampling error: Only valid with DatetimeIndex, TimedeltaIndex or PeriodIndex

+<sup>This post is reproduced from my answer to a Stack Overflow question that may be found [here](https://stackoverflow.com/a/75273282/19123103).</sup>

 Because it is designed for time-series data, as the error says, `resample()` works only if the index is datetime, timedelta or period.
 The following are a few common ways this error may show up.

 However, you can also use the `on=` parameter to **use a column as grouper**, without having a datetime index.